Reservoir Dogs: Soundtrack

-The Reservoir Dogs: Original Motion Picture Soundtrack was the first soundtrack for a Quentin Tarantino film and set the structure his later soundtracks would follow.
+The Reservoir Dogs: Original Motion Picture Soundtrack was the first soundtrack for a Tarantino film and set the structure his later soundtracks would follow.
 This includes the extensive use of snippets of dialogue from the film.
 The soundtrack has selections of songs from the 1960s to '80s.
 Only the group Bedlam recorded original songs for the film.
-Reasoning that the film takes place over a weekend, Tarantino decided to set it to a fictional radio station 'K-Billy' (presumably KBLY)'s show "K-Billy's Super Sounds of the Seventies Weekend", a themed weekend show of broadcasts of songs from the seventies.
+Reasoning that the film takes place over a weekend, Tarantino decided to set it to a fictional radio station 'K-Billy' (presumably KBLY)'s show "K-Billy's Super Sounds of the Seventies Weekend", a themed weekend show of songs from the seventies.
 The radio station played a prominent role in the film.
 The DJ for the radio was chosen to be Steven Wright, a comedian known for his deadpan delivery of jokes.

 An unusual feature of the soundtrack was the choice of songs; Tarantino has said that he feels the music to be a counterpoint to the on-screen violence and action.
 He also stated that he wished for the film to have a 1950s feel while using '70s music.
 A prominent instance of this is the torture scene to the tune of "Stuck in the Middle with You".